Tsangares/DLMP/README.md

 # How DLMP Works
 What we sell to apparel companies is identity as a service.
 A streamlined process to generate unique identities on their clothing, and a web application that allows end users to own the digital clone associated with the clothing they buy.

-There are three ingredients to make a Deep Link Meta Page:
+There are three ingredients to make a Deep Link Micro Page:
  - Pick a physical object to imbue:
    - T-shirt
    - Trucker hat